fortana-co/react-dropzone-uploader/docs/customization.md

 You can use both `classNames` and `addClassNames` if you want to overwrite some classes and add to others.

 >Use `addClassNames` to override individual default styles, such as `border`, with your own styles.
-As long as you import RDU's default styles at the top of your app's root component, you won't have to use `!important`.
+As long as you import RDU's default stylesheet at the top of your app's root component, you won't have to use `!important`.

 ## Component Injection
 If no combination of props controlling styles and content achieves the look and feel you want, RDU provides a component injection API as an escape hatch.
-The `InputComponent`, `PreviewComponent`, `SubmitButtonComponent`, `LayoutComponent` props can each be used to override their corresponding default components.
-These components receive the props they need to react to the current state of the dropzone and its files (see the __Props Passed to Injected Components__ section).
+The `InputComponent`, `PreviewComponent`, `SubmitButtonComponent`, `LayoutComponent` props can each be used to override their corresponding default component.
+These components receive the props they need to react to the current state of the dropzone and its files.

 `null`ing these props removes their corresponding components, except for `LayoutComponent`.